stefinfection/RUFUS/README.md

 scontrol show config | grep "MaxArraySize"
 ```

-To maximize parallelism, filling in the slurm job queue limit (-q) is recommended.
+To maximize parallelism, filling in the SLURM job queue limit (-q) is recommended.
 You can find your limit by typing:
 ```
 scontrol show config | grep "default_queue_depth"
 ```